KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 Adding output parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Knowage allows the definition of output parameters.
 From the Document Browser select a document and enter the **Document details**.
-Then click on **Output parameters** tab and then on the button **Add** to add the output parameter(s) to be passed to other analytical documents by defining a cross navigation.
+Then click on **Output parameters** tab and then on the button **Add** to add the output parameter(s) to be passed to other analytical documents..

 The figure below shows an example of a parameter with a DATE type.
 The default value is related to the location defined in   (**Menu** > **Languages**).